ADMINISTRATION:

 as a leading British screen and stage director.

-to Manchester Grammar School where met his lifelong friend,
+Manchester Grammar School where met his lifelong friend, Steven

-Steven Pimlott who also became a stage director.
-At MGS he was
+Pimlott who also became a stage director.
+At MGS he was a regular

 and Pimlott acted together while Hytner directed plays by Brecht